-Please note Dr. Watamura is interested in taking developmental and clinical students in the fall.
+Please note Dr. Watamura is interested in taking developmental and clinical students for Fall 2017

 Areas of expertise/Research interests

 The Child Health & Development Lab has eight ongoing projects, under the direction of Sarah Enos Watamura or one of her current or former graduate students (Lisa Badanes, Irena Pikovsky, Marina Mendoza, Eliana Hurwich-Weiss, and Lisa McFadyen-Ketchum).

 See the Child Health & Development Lab site for more details.

 - basal cortisol patterning development in children 2.5 to 7 years of age.